fluttercommunity/plus_plugins/packages/share_plus/share_plus/README.md

 }
 ```

-To share one or multiple files invoke the static `shareXFiles` method anywhere in your Dart code, which returns a `ShareResult`.
-Optionally you can pass `subject`, `text` and `sharePositionOrigin`.
+To share one or multiple files, invoke the static `shareXFiles` method anywhere in your Dart code.
+The method returns a `ShareResult`.
+Optionally, you can pass `subject`, `text` and `sharePositionOrigin`.

 ```dart
 final result = await Share.shareXFiles(['${directory.path}/image.jpg'], text: 'Great picture');